lukerhoads/dydx-content-competition/README.md

 # DYDX Risk Calculator

 Risk calculator for https://dydx.exchange built in React.
+DO NOT expect anything to work.

 ## Details
 - Font: Inter